i-MSCP/plugins/incubator/InstantSSH/README.md

 Jailed shell allow you to provide SSH access to your customers in a secured and restricted environment from which they cannot out.
 It's the preferable way to give an SSH access to an un-trusted customer.

-Several commands can be added into the customers jails by simply adding the needed sections into the **apps_sections configuration option**.
+Several commands can be added into the customers jails by simply adding the needed application sections into the **app_sections configuration option**.
 See the plugin configuration file for further details.

 ### Requirements

+* Debian >= Wheezy | Ubuntu >= Precise
 * i-MSCP >= 1.1.14 (plugin API >= 0.2.11)
 * openSSH server with public key authentication support enabled